melezhik/outthentic-dsl/README.md

 ## Stdout

-It's convenient to refer to the text validate by as stdout, thinking that one program generates and yields output into stdout.
+It's convenient to refer to the text validate by as stdout, thinking that one program generates and yields output into stdout which is then validated.

 ## Parser